isomerpages/moe-mahabodhisch/_about-mbs/Contact | 其他资讯/Location.md

 <p>A</p>
 </td>
 <td rowspan="1" colspan="2">
-<p>Pupils taking Bus No 63 from Circuit Road to alight.
-Walk along the sheltered
+<p>Pupils taking Bus No 63, No. 63M and Bus No. 137 from Circuit Road to
-walkway and walk in through Gate 1 via side gate.</p>
+alight.
+Walk along the sheltered walkway and walk in through Gate 1 via side gate.</p>
 </td>
 </tr>
 <tr>